Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Have a Plan B

-The most important thing you can do is be flexible, whether to catch another train or to find an alternative.
+The most important thing you can do is be flexible, either to catch another train or to find an alternative.

 • I mentioned the bus, but if the SNCF hasn't put one on, you can still check regular bus services for yourself.